 White OLEDs consist of stacked, ultra-thin layers, each emitting its own light color, all together resulting in white light.
 Up until recently, it was impossible to predict the exact light color produced by a white OLED and manufacturers had to rely on trial and error.
 Researchers at Eindhoven University of Technology (TU/e), Philips Research, Dresden University of Technology and other institutes have developed a method that allows the color of light produced by a specific OLED design to be predicted with high precision.

 To predict what kind of light an OLED design will produce, TU/e researchers made computer models of the electronic processes in the OLED on the molecular scale.
-Although each change in the electrical charge also influences all the other charges, the researchers managed to overcome this problem by using with nanosecond steps.
+Although each change in the electrical charge also influences all the other charges, the researchers managed to overcome this problem by using Monte Carlo methods with nanosecond steps.
 The results proved to correspond very well to measurements carried out at Philips on real OLEDs made at Dresden University of Technology.

 This approach allows the researchers to predict where light is produced and lost in the ultra-thin layers.
 That enables development of OLEDs that can produce the same amount of light while consuming less electric power.
 The researchers expect that the efficiency can still be increased by a factor of three.
 Manufacturers can also use the method to determine how thick the different layers need to be, and how much pigment has to be added to the layers in order to design OLEDs with specific colors.